-The top 10 theatre lotteries – how to grab £10-£25 tickets for Aladdin, Hamilton, Matilda and more West End shows (often the best seats)
+Top theatre lotteries – how to grab £10 to £25 tickets for Streetcar, A Little Life, Cabaret, Moulin Rouge, Matilda and more West End shows (often the best seats)

 How theatre lotteries work

 We've a full show-by-show rundown below.
-But a nutshell:
+But in a nutshell:

 - It's always free to enter.
-You fill out an online form to enter a draw for cut-price tickets.
+You fill in an online form to enter a draw for cut-price tickets.